Shooting in Dutch city of Dordrecht kills three | DW | 09.09.2019

 Three people, including two children, have been killed and one seriously injured in a shooting in the Dutch city of Dordrecht, police say.
 The incident is reportedly a domestic drama.

-Dutch police are investigating a shooting incident in Dordrecht, about 24 kilometers (15 miles) southeast of the port city of Rotterdam.
+Three people were reported to have died and another to have suffered severe injuries in a shooting incident in Dordrecht, about 24 kilometers (15 miles) southeast of the port city of Rotterdam, on Monday.

 Miriam Slot, a police spokeswoman, told Reuters news agency that a 34-year-old Dutch policeman shot and killed his two young children and himself at a home in Dordrecht on Monday evening.